-- Group 2: duration > 3 months and duration $\le$ 24 months - Group 3 duration > 24 months and duration $\le 60$ months - Group 4: duration > 60 months and duration $\le 120$ months - Group 5: duration > 120 months - a) S shall be the sum of recovery and death rates from the 2012 GLTD Valuation Table. - b) T shall be computed as $T = [Z \times F (1 M) + (1 Z)].$ - 1) Z shall be a credibility weighting factor, between 0 and 1, developed for each duration group according to the following specifications:

-Groups 2-5: $Z = Min\left(\sqrt{N/K}, 1\right)N$ is the number of expected recovery and death counts from the 2012 GLTD Valuation Table.
+Group 2: duration > 3 months and duration <= 24 months

+Group 3 duration > 24 months and duration <= 60 months

+Group 4: duration > 60 months and duration <= 120 months

+Group 5: duration > 120 months

+- a) S shall be the sum of recovery and death rates from the 2012 GLTD Valuation Table; and - b) T shall be computed as $T = [Z \times F (1-M) + (1-Z)].$ - Z shall be a credibility weighting factor, between 0 and 1, developed for each duration group according to the following specifications: - 2) Group 2-5: $\mathbf{Z} = Mm \left(\sqrt{N{K_1}} \mathbf{1} \right) N$ is the number of expected recovery and death counts from the 2012 GLTD Valuation Table.

-2) K is a set of constants defined by duration group as follows:
+3) K is a set of constants defined by duration group as follows:

-F shall be the ratio of the company's actual total of recovery and death counts to the expected recovery and death counts for the 2012 GLTD Valuation Table for each duration group specified above.
+4) F shall be the ratio of the company's actual total of recovery and death counts to the expected recovery and death counts for the 2012 GLTD Valuation Table for each duration group specified above;

-If the actuary has reserve adequacy or other significant analysis that demonstrates in the development and use of Company Specific Experience (see Section C below) that an alternative measurement is deemed appropriate, such as:

-- I. Use of some other weighting of claims (gross benefit, net benefit, etc.) that is not only appropriate for measuring A/E, but also is expected to generally produce reserves not less than those produced by using a claim count measurement. - II.
-Use of an increased credibility factor Z if F is less than 1 to give the company experience more weight.
+If the actuary has reserve adequacy or other significant analysis that demonstrates in the development and use of Company Specific Experience (see Section C below) that some other weighting of claims (gross benefit, net benefit, etc.) is not only appropriate for measuring A/E, but also is expected to generally produce reserves not less than those produced by using a claim count measurement, such alternative measurement is deemed appropriate.